codecrafting-io/adoldap/README.md

 }
 ```

-The `getHtmlPhoto` returns a `IMG` HTML tag, already containing the class profile-picture, using the `src` as base64 string representation of the image.
+The `getHtmlPhoto` returns a `IMG` HTML tag, already containing the class `profile-picture`, using the `src` as base64 string representation of the image.
 You can also use the mapped attributes in a `QueryBuilder` selection.

 ```php
 $attributes = SearchFactory::translateAttributes(User::COLUMN_MAP, ['accountName', 'name', 'photo', 'mailboxes']);